 Collins’ Word of the Year is a word that our lexicographers have identified as having been notably more visible in the last year.
 It may be a brand new word or an existing one that has seen its popularity increase because of current events or trends.

-Why is ‘Binge-watch’ Collins’ Word of the Year?
+Why is ‘Brexit’ Collins’ Word of the Year?

-Why did you not choose (another word from the list)?
+Why didn’t you choose another words from the shortlist?